rursache/BarcodeScanner/README.md

 ## Installation

+Add a `Privacy - Camera Usage Description` in your Info.plist file, else the app will crash with a SIGBART.

+You can use **Swift Package Manager** to install **BarcodeScanner** but you must import the icons (from Images folder) in your project.

 **BarcodeScanner** is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'BarcodeScanner'
 ```

-Don't forget to set a `Privacy - Camera Usage Description` in your Info.plist file, else the app will crash with a SIGBART.

 In order to quickly try the demo project of a **BarcodeScanner** just run `pod try BarcodeScanner` in your terminal.